codepo8/developer-advocacy-handbook/recording-talks.md

 You can also show and hide your video if you don't want to be in the way of the screen and you can record the audio of your talk separately.
-Some conference organisers want that anyway as they need to splice the slides and the video in their template.
+Some conference organisers want that anyway as they need to splice the slides and the video into their template.

 As explained earlier in this book, this is a great opportunity to show tech demos without long loading pauses or things becoming inactive